Events and News

 Dear Friends,

-The Theravada Buddhist Community is pleased to announce that on Sunday, January 8th at 10:00 am Phar Ajahn Pavaro will be joining us during our weekly meditation session to offer a dhamma talk followed by a short question and answers period.
+The Theravada Buddhist Community is pleased to announce that on Sunday, May 28th at 10:00am Phra Ajahn Pavaro will be joining us during our weekly meditation session to offer a dhamma talk and if time permits followed by a short question and answers period.

 Ajahn Pavaro